Denis Irwin: Early career

+Manchester United

-In 12 years at Old Trafford, he made 296 Premier League appearances and won seven Premier League title medals, as well as two FA Cup winner's medals (1994 and 1996), a League Cup winner's medal and UEFA Champions League and European Cup Winners' Cup honours.
-He was comfortable in either of the full back positions and an expert at free kicks and penalties, and even in his mid thirties he was still United's first choice left-back in preference to the much younger Phil Neville.
+In 12 years at Old Trafford, he made 296 Premier League appearances and won seven Premier League title medals, as well as two FA Cup winner's medals (1994 and 1996), a League Cup winner's medal, and UEFA Champions League and European Cup Winners' Cup honours.
+He was comfortable in either of the full back positions and an expert at free kicks and penalties, and even in his mid-thirties he was still United's first-choice left back in preference to the younger Phil Neville.

 He scored a total of 22 league goals for Manchester United, including several penalties.
 The first of these came on 7 September 1991 in a 3–0 home win over Norwich City in the First Division.

 Notable goals came on 26 December 1991, when he scored twice in a 6–3 away league win over his old club Oldham Athletic, and his late winner against Southampton in May 1995 which kept the league title race open until the final match.

 Irwin was awarded a testimonial match for Manchester United – played on 16 August 2000 against Manchester City at Old Trafford.
 Despite testimonials being friendly matches, due to the match being between local rivals it was a physical affair.
 Irwin went off injured in the 37th minute after a bad challenge by City striker George Weah.

-Irwin made his last appearance for Manchester United at Old Trafford against Charlton Athletic on the final day of the 2001–02 Premier League season (12 May 2002), which ended in a 0–0 draw.
+Irwin made his last appearance for Manchester United at Old Trafford against Charlton Athletic on the final day of the 2001–02 Premier League season (11 May 2002), which ended in a 0–0 draw.
 For his final appearance as a Manchester United player, Alex Ferguson awarded him the captain's armband.

+Wolverhampton Wanderers

 Irwin joined Wolverhampton Wanderers on a free transfer after the 2001–02 season, coincidentally joining the Black Country club at the same time as his former Manchester United teammate Paul Ince made the move to the West Midlands club, having previously been at Middlesbrough.
 Irwin scored twice in his first season at Wolves, against Burnley and Grimsby.

 After Wolves won promotion to the Premier League in 2003, Irwin was applauded by the Manchester United supporters when he walked onto the pitch at Old Trafford for an early season league match which United won 1–0.

 Wolves were relegated at the end of the 2003–04 season, and the 38-year-old Irwin then announced his retirement.